Best Things to See and Do in Bendigo Victoria

 Bendigo Hop On Hop Off Tram Waiting at the Central Deborah Gold Mine

-The first thing to do when you arrive in Bendigo is to buy a ticket to ride the Bendigo Hop-on Hop-off Tram.
-Trams travel between the Central Deborah Gold Mine, past the Sacred Heart Cathedral, through the centre of town travelling along Pall Mall, past Lake Weeroona and end at the historic Joss House Temple.
-There are 6 stops along the route and you can hop-on and hop-off at any stop you like as your ticket is valid for the whole day.
+The first thing to do when you arrive in Bendigo is to buy a ticket to ride the Bendigo Hop-on Hop-off Tram known as the Vintage Talking Tram.
+Trams have a number of stops.
+Travel between the Central Deborah Gold Mine, past the Sacred Heart Cathedral, through the centre of town travelling along Pall Mall, past Lake Weeroona and end at the historic Joss House Temple.
+There are 6 stops in all along the route.
+You can hop-on and hop-off at any stop you like as your ticket is valid for the whole day.
 Riding the tram is great fun.
-The tram driver’s are very knowledgeable and show you the major sights and tell you about them and their history.
-I started my tram trip at the Central Deborah Gold Mine mainly because there is plenty of parking here.
-For my first trip I stayed on the tram and did the return trip which takes 45 minutes.
-You can purchase your ticket on the tram or at the Central Deborah Gold Mine reception area.
+The tram drivers are very knowledgeable and show you the major sights and tell you about them and their history.

 Go Down the Mine at the Central Deborah Gold Mine

-Bendigo Art Gallery and Rosalind Park
+Bendigo Art Gallery

 Elvis Presley Jump Suits Worn At His Concerts in the Art Gallery in Bendigo.